Turn on Microsoft 365 Defender

 Select Need help? in the Microsoft 365 security center to contact Microsoft support about provisioning Microsoft 365 Defender in a different data center location.

-Microsoft Defender for Endpoint automatically provisions in European Union (EU) data centers when turned on through Azure Defender.
-Microsoft 365 Defender will automatically provision in the same EU data center for customers who have provisioned Defender for Endpoint in this manner.
+In the past, Microsoft Defender for Endpoint automatically provisioned in European Union (EU) data centers when turned on through Azure Defender.
+Microsoft 365 Defender will automatically provision in the same EU data center for customers who have provisioned Defender for Endpoint in this manner in the past.